Migrants Mental Capacity Advocacy Project

 Community Programme Director at Migrants Organise and Qualified Social Worker

-Court of Protection and Mental Health Law Solicitor at Bindmans
+Court of Protection and Community Care Solicitor at Bindmans LLP

-Public Law Barrister at the Public Law Project
+Public Law Barrister at the Garden Court Chambers and Lead Lawyer at the Public Law Project

 Immigration and Human Rights Barrister at No5 Chambers and Modern Slavery Lead at Migrants Organise